hvh-guide/hvh-guide/docs/gameplay-guides/basic-gameplay-guide.md

 Progress to chapter 31 to unlock the forge and Hard Mode (HM).

-Save your gems to unlock Blade Master (BM) and passively level him to 80, whilst using your Knight.
-You can unlock Shaman first (strong early game) OR use Fire Wizard that new players can get for free.
-Fire Wizard having more use for dungeon as well.
+Save your gems to unlock [Blademaster](/docs/hero/blademaster) (BM) and passively level him to 80, whilst using your [Knight](/docs/hero/knight).
+You can unlock Shaman first (strong early game) OR use [Fire Wizard](/docs/hero/fire-wizard) that new players can get for free.
+[Fire Wizard](/docs/hero/fire-wizard) having more use for dungeon as well.

 These two heroes work great as interim heroes whilst leveling BM.
 You need 10 hero shards, which can halt your progress in going past level 60.
 You will need to use BM in Faction Wars to farm his shards up which can take a while.